Wrench Size ChartMetric, SAE, Bolt Head & Socket Reference

 Home & Furniture

-Flat-pack furniture (IKEA style) relies heavily on metric Hex keys.
-Keep a set of 4mm, 5mm, and 6mm handy.
+Flat-pack furniture often relies on metric hex keys.
+Keep a set of 4 mm, 5 mm, and 6 mm keys handy.

 • Allen key equivalents